keylime/keylime/README.md

 for any bug that might impact the security of this project. **Do not** use a github issue to report any potential security bugs.

+## TPM Emulator use.

+Do not use TPM emulators in production!

+All TPM emulators should only be used for testing or demo environments.
+They should never be used in a production environment.
+A software emulated TPM does not have anywhere near the level of data protection  that a hardware TPM provides.

 ## Project Meetings

 We meet every Wednesday @ 15:00 UTC to 15:30.
 Anyone is welcome to join the meeting.